tlagos1/LoRA_IPv6_implementation/README.md

 	https://github.com/Lora-net/lora_gateway

 ##Updates
+27/02/2017 : 6LoWPAN_IPHC and SCHC implementation for ICMP6 communication between LoRa Gateway and LoRa Node.

-9/11/2016 : RoHC base and AES decryption added in LoRa GateWay.
+09/11/2016 : RoHC base and AES decryption added in LoRa GateWay.
 The hop limit is not configured.